 Applicants can file test submissions through Patent Center training mode, located at the bottom of the Patent Center dashboard to practice filing in DOCX.

 Frequently Asked Questions (FAQs)

 What happens to the metadata in DOCX files?

 Metadata is generally removed by applicants prior to submission.
 However, if metadata is found during the validation process, it is automatically removed prior to submission.
 Examples of metadata include author, company, last modified by, etc. The only information that is preserved is the size, page count, and word count.Outgoing DOCX documents (i.e. Office actions) from the USPTO to applicants will also have metadata removed.

-Can I upload a single document in DOCX that includes the specification, claims, and abstract?
+Can I upload a single document in DOCX that includes the specification, claims, abstract and drawings?

-DOCX submissions in EFS-Web must be in separate documents, one each for specification, claims, and abstract.
-Multi-section documents processing is only available for utility non-provisional initial filings (specification, claims, and abstract in one single document) exclusively within Patent Center.
+DOCX submissions in EFS-Web must be in separate documents, one each for specification, claims, abstract and drawings.
+Multi-section documents processing is only available for utility non-provisional initial filings (specification, claims, abstract and drawings in one single document) exclusively within Patent Center.